Policy Learning with Asymmetric Counterfactual Utilities: Preliminaries

 \subsection{Policy learning with symmetric utilities: A review}

-Before discussing policy learning under asymmetric utility functions, we briefly review policy learning with \emph{symmetric} utilities --- a special case of our framework --- where the absolute magnitude of the utility gain when the treatment leads to a desirable outcome is equal to that of the utility loss when it leads to an undesirable outcome, i.e., $u_g=u_l$.
+Before discussing policy learning under asymmetric counterfactual utility functions, we briefly review policy learning with \emph{symmetric} utilities --- a special case of our framework --- where the absolute magnitude of the utility gain when the treatment leads to a desirable outcome is equal to that of the expected utility loss when it leads to an undesirable outcome, i.e., $u_g=u_l$.
 In this case, a policy can make up for the loss from harming some units by the gain from benefiting other units.
-This can be seen in the following simplified version of the regret in Equation~\eqref{eq:regret}:
+This can be seen in the following simplified version of the expected utility loss in Eqn~\eqref{eq:regret}:

-This simplification also occurs under the \emph{monotoncity} assumption about the potential outcomes: if the treatment is almost surely never harmful, i.e., $P(Y(1) \geq Y(0)) = 1$, then the principal score $e_{01}(x)$ is zero for all $x \in \mathcal{X}$.

 The symmetric utility does not involve the principal score $e_{10}(\cdot)$, and is identifiable under Assumption~\ref{a:ignore}.
-Thus, under this setting, the oracle policy that minimizes the regret relative to any other policy has a straightforward form:
+Thus, under this setting, the oracle optimal policy that minimizes the expected utility loss relative to any other policy is $\pi^\symm(x) \equiv \bbone\{u_g\tau(x) \geq c\}$.
 This oracle policy assigns the treatment to all individuals with characteristics $x$ if their expected utility gain of assigning the treatment relative to not assigning it at least makes up for its cost, i.e., $u_g\tau(x) \geq c$.
 Note that this is equivalent to maximizing the value $V(\pi)$ directly.